intellectual-frontiers/www.intellectualfrontiers.com/src/content/post/patents/integration-of-devices-through-a-social-networking-platform-us12401615b2.md

 receiving a search request for functionally similar devices from the first device from the plurality of devices based on information contained in the individual device profile of the first device and current operating characteristics of the first device;

-searching for one or more functionally similar devices from the plurality of devices; and
+searching for one or more functionally similar devices from the plurality of devices based on relationship compatibility information contained in the individual device profiles; and

 providing a list of searched functionally similar devices including individual device profiles of the searched functionally similar devices and network links for the functionally similar devices to allow the first device to send the executable instruction to one or more of the searched functionally similar devices, wherein the alternative device is one among the searched functionally similar devices eligible for receiving the executable instruction from the first device.